 History of TV Advertising

 Actually, television advertising isn’t a new or recent phenomenon.
-It traces its history to those heady days when cinema was getting popular and affordable for majority of people.
+It traces its history to those heady days when cinema was getting popular and affordable for the majority of people.

-This popularity of TV commercials became very important during World War-II.
-The Allies and Axis powers would use short documentaries-of five minutes- to boost sagging public morale, spread propaganda and other purposes.
+This popularity of TV commercials became very important during World War II.
+The Allies and Axis powers would use short documentaries-of five minutes- to boost sagging public morale, spread propaganda, and other purposes.
 Businesses would use small slots at cinema houses to advertise their products and services, either with a short commercial or just a single slide.

-This trend continues till date.
+This trend continues to date.

 Relevance of TV Commercials

-Despite the popularity of Internet and online entertainment resources such as YouTube, Netflix, Amazon Prime Video and others, TV advertising remain relevant.
+Despite the popularity of the Internet and online entertainment resources such as YouTube, Netflix, Amazon Prime Video, and others, TV advertising remain relevant.
 In fact, you would definitely have seen them on all such resources.
 YouTube Premium promises to be 100 percent ad-free but that’s also not true, as I will explain further.

 The year 2020 will go down in history as one of the darkest for humankind.
 That’s due to the Novel Severe Acute Respiratory Syndrome Coronavirus Disease 2019, also known as Covid-19.
 One of the most effective ways to contain this pandemic was with TV commercials by various organizations and governments.

-Pros & Cons of TV advertising
+Advantages & Disadvantages of TV advertising

 Now let’s look at the pros and cons of Television.
-I’ll be discussing these from the viewpoint of viewers, TV channels and advertisers.
+I’ll be discussing these from the viewpoint of viewers, TV channels, and advertisers.